What is constrictive pericarditis?

 Your doctor may order one or more of the following tests:

-An ECG measures your heart’s electrical impulses.
-Irregularities may suggest this or another heart condition.
+An electrocardiogram measures your heart’s electrical impulses.
+Irregularities may suggest you have constrictive pericarditis or another heart condition.

 Treatment focuses on improving your heart’s function.

-In early stages of pericarditis, the following may be recommended:
+In the early stages of pericarditis, the following may be recommended:

-If it is clear that you have constrictive pericarditis, and if your symptoms have become severe, your doctor may suggest a pericardiectomy.
+If it’s clear that you have constrictive pericarditis and your symptoms have become severe, your doctor may suggest a pericardiectomy.
 In this surgery, parts of the scarred sac are cut away from around the heart.
-This is a complicated surgery that does have some risk, but is the best option.
+This is a complicated surgery that does have some risk, but it’s often the best option.

-If untreated, this condition can be life threatening.
-You may develop symptoms of heart failure.
-However, with treatment, many patients can lead healthy lives if they get treatment for their condition.
+If it’s left untreated, this condition can be life-threatening, possibly leading to the development of symptoms of heart failure.
+However, many people with constrictive pericarditis can lead healthy lives if they get treatment for their condition.